bobby-tablez/fake_systeminfo/README.md

 As Microsoft doesn't want you replacing the systeminfo binary in C:\windows\system32\, the built binary will need to be placed in C:\windows\ with the orignal deleted or renamed.

+Before compiling, edit the system information fields as needed.

 Run the following commands:
 ```
 TAKEOWN /F C:\Windows\System32\systeminfo.exe